Reedy Lagoon is exploring for lithium in the United States of America.

 The Company's development plan would ideally include fast tracking one of the projects into production.
 Sequential and optimised development of production by replication at the other projects could then follow in order to maximise shareholder value.

-Reedy Lagoon's projects are all located within 50 kilometres of the Silver Peak Lithium brine operation owned by Albemarle Corp. which is located 360 kilometres by road (US-95 route) from the Tesla Gigafactory (Lithium-ion batteries) in Reno.
+Reedy Lagoon's projects are located within 50 kilometres of the Silver Peak Lithium brine operation owned by Albemarle Corp. which is located 360 kilometres by road (US-95 route) from the Tesla Gigafactory (Lithium-ion batteries) in Reno.